-Approved by governors: Spring Term 2019

-Date of next review: Spring Term 2021

-Deeply rooted in the love of Jesus we are committed to:Creating a happy, healthy and honest school,

-where everyone feels secure and valued.

-Providing excellent teaching and learning opportunities

-which develop independent, confident and resilient life long

-learners who can think for themselves.

-Celebrating and supporting all children

-to unlock and fulfil their unique potential.

-Preparing children to contribute to society

-with wisdom, hope, tolerance and dignity.
+Approved by governors: Spring Term 2021 Date of next review: Spring Term 2023 which develop independent, confident and resilient life long learners who can think for themselves.
+Celebrating and supporting all children to unlock and fulfil their unique potential.
+Preparing children to contribute to society with wisdom, hope, tolerance and dignity.
 Living by our school values of Love; Honesty; Courage;

-Compassion; Determination and Respect.